tbajorek/dotpay-widget/README.md

 HTML element with class given in `view.widgetContainer` property has to exist when `window.dotpayWidget.init()` function is executed.
 For more details look at [Examples](#examples)

+When you have chosen a payment channel, all channels slides up.
+If you want to display them again, you have to click the chosen channel.

 ### Configuration
 This table contains all values you can set in widget configuration.